Damantino/react-intro-workshop/README.md

 Finally add a 'say catch phrase' text to the button.

 Make sure to add the `PersonDetails` component to the App!
-Also, give it the needed props.
+Also, give it the needed props such as the `user` object and `sayCatchPhrase` function.
+You can define these outside of the app scope, or inside it's body.

 Key takeaways: